Management of Parkinson's disease: Palliative care

 Palliative care is often required in the final stages of the disease, often when dopaminergic treatments have become ineffective.
 The aim of palliative care is to achieve the maximum quality of life for the person with the disease and those surrounding him or her.
 Some central issues of palliative are caring for patients at home while adequate care can be given there, reducing or withdrawing dopaminergic drug intake to reduce drug side effects and complications, preventing pressure ulcers by management of pressure areas of inactive patients, and facilitating the patient's end-of-life decisions for the patient, as well as involved friends and relatives.

 Other treatments

 Repetitive transcranial magnetic stimulation temporarily improves levodopa-induced dyskinesias.
 Its full usefulness in PD is an open research field.
 Different nutrients have been proposed as possible treatments; however, no evidence shows vitamins or food additives improve symptoms.
-Not enough evidence exists to suggest that acupuncture, and practice of qigong or t'ai chi have any effect on symptoms.
+Not enough evidence exists to suggest that acupuncture, and practice of qigong or tai chi have any effect on symptoms.
 Fava and velvet beans are natural sources of L-DOPA and are taken by many people with PD.
 While they have shown some effectiveness, their intake is not free of risks.
 Life-threatening adverse reactions have been described, such as the neuroleptic malignant syndrome.
 Faecal transplants may have a beneficial impact on symptoms.